Coming to DVD September 23: Groucho Marx: You Bet Your Life – The Lost Episodes. Here's a link to order it from Amazon.

 Several folks, including Cory Strode and Pat O'Neill, remind me that for eight years, Bill and Hillary Clinton had absolutely no trouble going to a Methodist Church not far from the White House.
 But Ronald Reagan claimed he couldn't go to church because he was a danger to those around him.
 (To emphasize: I don't care if Reagan went to church.
 But I think he said a lot of things that were just as disingenuous as Clinton's famous "I did not inhale" and got a free pass for them.)

-I should mention that a past August 28 was also the birthdate of my other mentor in the comic book field, a lovely man named Chase Craig.
+I should mention that a past August 28 was also the birthdate of another man who helped me a lot when I got into the comic book field, a lovely man named Chase Craig.
 Chase was the editor-in-chief for Western Publishing's Los Angeles office and as such was responsible for countless Dell and Gold Key Comics, including the Disney and Warner Brothers titles.
 If you enjoyed the work of Carl Barks or Russ Manning or Harvey Eisenberg or any of the folks who wrote and drew those comics, you were enjoying a comic book edited by Chase Craig.
 He set and maintained a very high standard, lowering it only to allow me to work for him for a few years there.
 As I look over my dubious knowledge of how to write comics, I have to admit that I learned as much from Chase as from Jack.

 Chase was born August 28, 1910 and passed away in December of 2001.
 Western's books rarely carried credits, and I'm not sure Chase's name ever appeared in any of the thousands of fine comics he supervised.
 But leaving aside his momentary lapse of hiring me, he deserves to be hailed as a very important person in the history of the medium.